Crafty Cathy

 Holy Cow Batman!

-Posted by craftycathy on March 23, 2009
+Posted by 2ton Inspired on March 23, 2009

 I thought it only fitting that both nephews had hats of the superheros they love.
 (Nephew #1 got this Transformers hat.)
 This idea for a Batman hat has been bouncing around in my head for quite some time, but due to my pregnancy and then arrival of the little one I wasn’t able to make any progress.
 With nephew #2’s birthday coming up I decided to get a move on it!